ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Consider what a career as a facility manager means in today’s market.
 Skill needs vary from one building to the next, but most jobs need a broad base of CORE skills.
 Today’s facility manager:

 Protecting Your Commercial Carpet Investment.
 Carpet manufacturing experts agree.
-A good carpet maintenance program is not only important for protecting commercial carpet investments – it’s essential.
-The investment that has been made in your building’s carpet is one worth protecting.
+A good carpet maintenance program is not only important for protecting commercial carpet investments—it’s essential.
+Your investment in your building’s carpet is one worth protecting.

 Carpet manufacturers agree.
-A good carpet maintenance program is not only important for protecting commercial carpet investments — it’s essential.
-The investment that has been made in your building’s carpet is worth protecting.
+A good carpet maintenance program is essential for protecting commercial carpet investments.
+Your investment in your building’s carpet is worth protecting.
 It is not only a financial investment but also an investment in your professional image and a healthy work environment.

-Often, carpets are cleaned only once a year, with traffic lanes cleaned every six months, and spots cleaned as needed.
-This pattern of cleaning allows the soil to accumulate in the carpet fibers, causing them to appear soiled, dull and matted.
+Often, carpets are cleaned only once a year, with traffic lanes cleaned every six months and spots cleaned as needed.
+This pattern of cleaning allows soil to accumulate in the carpet fibers, causing them to appear soiled, dull, and matted.
 Regular carpet care can prolong carpet life and save you substantial replacement costs.

 Carpet lifecycle costing shows that the cost of preventative maintenance will be offset by the amount saved in making the carpet last longer.
 In addition, the value will be added by having the carpet look better during its life.

 Furniture Repair or Replacement.
 When office furniture is damaged, often the first thought is the replacement.
-Consider repairing the piece to restore to its original beauty – usually for a cost less than buying new.
+Consider repairing the piece to restore it to its original beauty – usually for less than buying a new one.

 Your furniture tells prospects and customers a lot about your business.
 You chose your pieces with care, so you need to maintain them with care as well.
-When your desks and chairs, woodwork and conference tables begin to show wear and tear, your professional image may be compromised.
+Your professional image may be compromised when desks and chairs, woodwork, and conference tables begin to show wear and tear.

-Rather than replace pieces with nicks, scratches or stains, consider restoration.
-Furniture experts can often bring the life back to your furnishings, restoring them to their original beauty, for dramatically less than the cost to purchase new pieces.
+Rather than replacing pieces with nicks, scratches, or stains, consider restoration.
+Furniture experts can often bring life back to your furnishings, restoring them to their original beauty for dramatically less than the cost of purchasing new pieces.
 Even better, on-site repair helps minimize business disruption.

 Furniture restoration can generally repair the following: